Overview

 Year III

 The third year focuses on continuing scholarship and applying this to a career in pulmonary/critical care medicine.
-In addition to continued research, education, and individualized clinical training in accordance with each fellow’s academic track plan, fellows should expect to publish, present work at national meetings, and network with national and international experts.
-These opportunities form the foundations for what our program strives to achieve; fellows who graduate with a passion for sustained scholarly pursuit who are recognized as emerging thought leaders in their respective area of interest.
+In addition to continued research, education, and individualized clinical training in accordance with each fellow’s academic track plan, fellows should expect to publish, present work at a national meeting, and network with national and international experts.
+These opportunities form the foundations for what our program strives to achieve: fellows who graduate with a passion for sustained scholarly pursuit who are recognized as emerging thought leaders in their respective area of interest.

 Academic Tracks